 Of these four, Pecorino Romano from Sardinia, Lazio and Tuscan Province of Grosseto is the most widely known outside of Italy.
 The remaining three mature PDO cheeses are Pecorino Sardo from Sardinia, Pecorino Siciliano from Sicily and Pecorino Toscano from Tuscany.

-Today, this classic Italian cheese is available in many flavors including Pecorino Pepato spiced with black peppercorns or red chili.
+Today, this classic Italian cheese is available in many flavours including Pecorino Pepato spiced with black peppercorns or red chili.
 Pecorino is a preferred cheese in many pasta cheeses and an obvious choice in Italian regions where the cheese is produced.
 Also, it served as a good substitute for the expensive Parmigiano-Reggiano.

 Other Italian cheeses: